LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 are not coding rovers or satellites, so not every rule may apply especially considering your language.
 I would still suggest to read NASA's reasoning though as it provides insight into their expectations.

+## Note For Other Languages

+Not every language can follow all 10 of these rules.
+Weakly typed and OOP languages make it impossible to avoid the HEAP, and some languages abstract away pointers.
+Despite this, most languages should be able to follow but 3, 9, and 10.
+Import statements basically copy and paste the code into the file which is what the preprocessor does.
+Rules 9 and 10 are a little iffy based on the language.
+Weakly typed languages can't follow rule 10 as they don't know the data type.
+Imagine launching a rover in Python and it turns out you forgot to test a branch containing a type error.
+Rule 9 can also be harder to follow since some languages abstract pointers and dereferancing is implicit.

 ### 1. Have a clear simple control flow

 I like to think of this rule as having a clear path of branching.